 iSCSI Client Configuration

-Our Host PowerTools with client registration automatically exposes the IQNs to the Server and provides an extremely simple vehicle for proper client configuration and Server/Client configuration validation.
+Our Host PowerTools with client registration automatically exposes the IQNs to the server.
+It provides an extremely simple vehicle for proper client configuration and server/client configuration validation.
 Mapping clients to volumes allows you to simply pick or add the Client iQNs for port connectivity.
-Advanced performance metrics and Analytics are automatically available for FC, iSCSI, and NAS.
-Best Practices suggest the client use MPIO for balancing IO across the Server IPs (all three controllers).
+Advanced performance metrics and analytics are automatically available for FC, iSCSI, and NAS.
+Best practices suggest that the client use MPIO for balancing I/O across the server IPs (all three controllers).

 Viewing the iSCSI network space map

-Click the iSCSI service to open its screen.
-A visual map of the network space and the way it connects the InfiniBox nodes to the switch is displayed on screen.
+Click the iSCSI service to open its network map.
+A visual map of the network space and the way it connects the InfiniBox nodes to the switch is displayed.